 The Future Workplace Forecast found that “[a]ligning employees around a common purpose at work surpasses even workplace flexibility and mentoring and coaching as the most important attribute for creating a compelling workplace experience.”

 Let employees know what’s going on in your organization and where it's headed.
 Help them see how their contributions fit into that vision, and how they are helping to move everyone forward.
 That sense of shared goals and purpose is a significant element of employee engagement and a positive employee experience.

 4. Invest in overall employee wellness

-Many organizations are instituting wellness programs, some provide employees with Fitbits so they can keep track of their activity, or offer incentives to employees to engage in other health initiatives.
-These programs encourage employees to focus on their health while also lowering healthcare costs for employers.
+Many organizations are instituting wellness programs or offering incentives for employees to engage in health initiatives.
+Whether you offer employees a fitness tracker or a tax-exempt healthcare spending account, there are many ways to encourage employees to focus on their health while also lowering healthcare costs for employers and improving employee satisfaction.

 Employers can also help make a positive impact on the financial health of their employees.
-An article in Forbes mentions a recent survey conducted by SunTrust Bank that found that 70 percent of working adults felt a moderate to high level of financial stress in their lives.
+An article in Forbes mentions a recent survey conducted by SunTrust Bank that found that 70% of working adults felt a moderate to high level of financial stress in their lives.

 To address this trend, SunTrust started an online financial fitness program to help its employees save $2,000 in an emergency fund and take one paid day off to write a will or construct a family budget.